 Graduate Student Commitment to Engagement and Activism Awards

-The Graduate Student Commitment to Engagement and Activism Awards recognize graduate students who work on promoting social justice, equity, and inclusion in their graduate degree department and/or on campus.
-They strive to educate, encourage, and create change to foster welcoming and brave spaces for all students, particularly students from diverse BIPOC backgrounds.
+The Graduate Student Commitment to Engagement and Activism Awards recognize graduate students who work on promoting social justice in their graduate degree department and/or on campus.
+They strive to educate, inspire, and drive change, creating welcoming and inclusive spaces that foster a sense of community and belonging for students from various backgrounds, including students overcoming hardship and challenges in their educational opportunities.
 They demonstrate strong leadership skills through meaningful engagement for influential change.

 Qualities of a social justice advocate: